-Emily Mitchell Covey
+Emily M. Covey

 Third generation REALTOR® and native Houstonian Emily Mitchell Covey knows Houston's neighborhoods well.
-While she enjoys working in those where she has lived—Briargrove, Memorial, Tanglewood, River Oaks and Montrose—she also focuses on the Heights, Rice/Southampton and West University areas.
+While she enjoys working in those where she has lived—Briargrove, Memorial, Tanglewood, River Oaks and Montrose—she also focuses on Avalon Place, the Heights, Rice/Southampton and West University areas.

 "One of my favorite things about being a REALTOR® is getting to see the older Houston homes that have been lovingly maintained or restored," Emily says.
 She is passionate about her own 1920s bungalow in the Cherryhurst subdivision of Montrose, which she maintains (and often blogs on the subject) but did not restore.
 "I hope to one day breathe life into an older home myself."